Skip to main content

 The registration year in Northern Ireland runs from 01 June to 31 May annually therefore to retain registration you will be required to complete the retention process (including paying registration fees) on or before 01 June every year after first registration.

 The annual fee is due on or before the 01 June of each calendar year.
-Statutory notification will be given (normally 01 July), as defined in the Pharmacy (Northern Ireland) Order 1976 to those pharmacists who have not paid their retention fee by that date.
+Statutory notification will be given, as defined in the Pharmacy (Northern Ireland) Order 1976 to those pharmacists who have not paid their retention fee.
 Following this notice, the names of those registrants who have not paid their fees are submitted to Council.
 The Registrar will request Council to instruct the removal from the register of those registrants who remain unpaid two months after the statutory notice has been given.
-There is an additional fee payable for registrants removed from the register for non-payment of fees before restoration to the register.

-Pharmacists currently registered in Northern Ireland who wish to apply for registration to practise in another country require a ’European Certificate of Current Professional Status’ to be sent on their behalf to the relevant registration authority.
-This certificate will confirm a registrant’s/former registrant’s good standing with the Pharmaceutical Society NI, and also outline details about their registration, i.e. university attended, qualification and pre-registration training details.
+Pharmacists currently registered in Northern Ireland who wish to apply for registration to practise in another country require a ’Certificate of Current Professional Status’ (CCPS) to be sent on their behalf to the relevant regulatory authority.
+This certificate will confirm a registrant’s/former registrant’s good standing with the Pharmaceutical Society NI, and also outline details about their registration, i.e. university attended, qualification and pre-registration/foundation year training details.

 The certificate is valid for 3 months from the date of issue.
 Most regulatory authorities request this document as part of their registration process.